Simranjit Singh Mann

 Simranjit Singh Mann (born 20 May 1945) is a former Indian Police Service officer and a former Member of the Parliament in the Lok Sabha, the lower house of the Parliament of India, representing the constituency of Sangrur from 2022 till 2024.
 He lost elections in 2024 to Gurmeet Singh Meet Hayer.
 He is the president of the political party Shiromani Akali Dal (Amritsar).
 Mann has served three-times as an MP; once from Taran Tarn between 1989 and 1991, and twice from Sangrur between 1999-2004 and between 2022 and 2024.

 Early life

 Simranjit Singh Mann was born in Shimla on 20 May 1945.
 His maternal grandfather was Arur Singh, former sarbarah of the Golden Temple complex during British-rule.
 His father, Joginder Singh Mann, was a speaker of the Punjab Vidhan Sabha in 1967.

 Mann was educated at the Bishop Cotton School, Shimla and Government College Chandigarh.
-He was a gold medalist in the subjects of history, Punjabi language, religion and political science.
+He was a gold medalist in history.